rolandoam/FakeWebGL/README.md

 * touch input (only when touch is supported on the js side, we're not emulating mouse input)
 * PNG support (non-compressed PNGs)
-* XMLHttpRequest, sort of... just working for local requests, and it's non-async.
-Support for network requests and async mode is coming soon.
+* XMLHttpRequest, sort of... support async mode is coming soon.
 * audio (similar API to HTML5 Audio tag)

 Not working: